flapjack/flapjack-diner/README.md

 While these can be passed in in any order, the convention is that they will be ordered as listed above.

-If any operation fails, `Flapjack::Diner.last_error` will contain an error message regarding the failure.
+If any operation fails (returning nil), `Flapjack::Diner.last_error` will contain an error message regarding the failure.

 ### Contacts